aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/imagedata/imageBytes/_index.md

 ### Remarks

-Setting the value to ``None`` or an empty array will remove the image from the shape.
+Setting the value to ``null`` or an empty array will remove the image from the shape.

-Returns ``None`` if the image is not stored in the document (e.g the image is probably linked in this case).
+Returns ``null`` if the image is not stored in the document (e.g the image is probably linked in this case).